-- 5.1 At the conclusion of the school reorganisation process the Secretary shall announce the final class, designation or structure for the schools involved in the school reorganisation process. - 5.2 The final announcement shall identify the schools as follows: - (i) Retained unchanged or recapitated - (ii) Closed

-- (iii) Decapitated but not reorganised - (iv) Reorganised. - 5.3 Each identified school shall then proceed with a Staffing Needs Analysis in accordance with this Appendix. - 5.4 In regard to the staffing needs analysis the provisions of clause 6 shall apply to closed or decapitated but not reorganised schools and the provisions of clause 7 shall apply to reorganised schools.
+- At the conclusion of the school reorganisation process the Secretary shall 5.1 announce the final class, designation or structure for the schools involved in the school reorganisation process. - 5.2 The final announcement shall identify the schools as follows: - Retained unchanged or recapitated - Closed - Decapitated but not reorganised (iii) - Reorganised. (iv) - 5.3 Each identified school shall then proceed with a Staffing Needs Analysis in accordance with this Appendix. - In regard to the staffing needs analysis the provisions of clause 6 shall apply to 5.4 closed or decapitated but not reorganised schools and the provisions of clause 7 shall apply to reorganised schools.